All Episodes

 They need something.

-Uh, so we have to be there for them and and really be able to support and look, this is a good good way to do it.
+So we have to be there for them and really be able to support.

-What that means is if you donate $50 or $100, we're gonna get $300 or $150 from other donors.
+What that means is if you donate $50 or $100, we're going to get $300 or $150 from other donors.

 The American Center for Law and Justice is there.

-We're gonna continue to be there.
+We're going to continue to be there.

-Go to ACLJ.org.
+Go to aclj.org.

 Welcome back to Hannity.